HANTLUK/PauliDecomposition/README.md

 The test suite compares the result of different Pauli decomposition implementations to verify their correctness.
 As a point of reference Qiskit's SparsePauliOp method is used.
 It can also be used for other algorithms then presented, if the output is in the right format including a list of Pauli Strings and a list/np.array of the coefficients.
+## Benchmarking
+This File does the Benchmarking and outputs tables of runtimes.
+To run, you need to import the suitable libraries and implementations of the algorithms you want to compare.
+We included test matrices and tfim Hamiltonian as a seperate file.